scaleway/api.scaleway.com/contents/user_data.md

 [`scw-generate-ssh-keys`][scw-generate-ssh-keys] which generates SSH server's host keys then stores their fingerprints as user data under the key "ssh-host-fingerprints".
-This way, our users can ensure they are really connecting to their Scaleway instance and they are not victim of a [MITM attack][mitm].
+This way, our users can ensure they are really connecting to their Scaleway instance and they are not victim of a [man-in-the-middle attack][mitm].

 [scw-generate-ssh-keys]: https://github.com/scaleway/image-tools/blob/master/skeleton-common/usr/local/sbin/scw-generate-ssh-keys#L14